Cooking Conversion Table

-So having said that, here below you will find a simple conversion table.
+So having said that, here below you will find a simple conversion table for cooking.

 It may help you when you are struggling through my ingredients lists and method descriptions, that may include oven temperatures in Fahrenheit, Celsius or gas marks, weights in pounds or kilos, grams or ounces, and volumes in pints, cups, teaspoons, tablespoons etc etc.

 Perhaps you may be able to print this off and use as an easy reference in your kitchen – plastified and stuck to the fridge 🙂

 I hope you can follow it or use it as an easy reference list – I do, because I can’t remember the conversions either.
 It will at least tell you the answer when you need to convert 1 cup to ml. and vice versa.